 In the event all parties agree that the transaction process and subsequent infrastructure conversion is incompatible with the pilot for any reason(s), the Company and municipality would reach agreement on one of the following alternatives.
 Whereas the aforementioned conditions exist and there is mutual agreement regarding the applicable locations within the municipality to achieve the defined test objectives, the Company would procure and install LED lighting equipment in the test locations.
 The equipment procured by the Company is to be consistent with, but may not be identical to, the planned street lighting equipment proposed for future conversion by the municipality.
 In this manner, the Company can evaluate the performance of specific LED lighting equipment meeting Company specifications.
-The Company will utilize this lighting equipment in conjunction with the Company supported SSN system to perform the desired meter and communication network testing.
-The municipality will maintain complete control of the lighting operations and schedule during the testing.
+The Company will utilize this lighting equipment in eonjunction with the Company supported SSN system to perform the desired meter and communication network testing.
+The municipality will maintain THE NARRAGANSETT ELECTRIC COMPANY d/b/a NATIONAL GRID RIPUC DOCKET NO. 4513 IN RE: STREET LIGHT METERING PILOTPROPOSAL MARCH_JULY 273, 2015 PAGE 19 OF 3949 complete control of the lighting operations and schedule during the testing.
 During the pilot, the Company proposes to bill the municipality for the energy consumed by this equipment based upon usage under an applicable tariff.
-At the conclusion of the pilot, and based upon the aforementioned mutual agreement, the municipality would either: (a) acquire ownership of the Company owned/installed LED street lighting equipment at the installed cost, or (b) the Company replaces the LED street lighting equipment with the original equipment in-service prior to the pilot.
+At the conclusion of the pilot, and based upon the aforementioned mutual agreement, the municipality would either: (a) acquire ownership of the Company owned/installed LED street lighting equipment at the installed cost, or (b) the Company replaces the LED street lighting equipment with the original equipment in service prior to the pilot.